 Four Thieves Vinegar is a great tool that gets a lot of use around my house.
-A dear friend introduced it to me by trading with a 4-ounce jar at an herb exchange.
+A dear friend introduced it to me when she traded me a 4-ounce jar of it for a batch of infused honey I had at an herb exchange.
 She explained that this herb-infused vinegar has antibacterial and antiviral properties.

 I use it as a spray for sick rooms to stem the spread of illness, spray it on mattresses while the sheets are off for a wash and change, and I even clean counters with it.
 Don’t worry about the vinegar smell, either.
 As long as you spray it judiciously and don’t soak absorbent surfaces with it, it will evaporate without leaving an odor.
 Personally, I prefer the smell of herby vinegar over most perfumed chemical sprays.

-Herbal vinegars have been used for centuries for health and wellness.
+Herbal vinegar has been used for centuries around the globe for health and wellness.
 I’ve used it for washing my hair, for foot soaks to help combat fungal overgrowth, and of course, my beloved fire cider for those cold winter nights.
+I even make my own vinegar from pears and apples!

 But why four thieves?